 How does the process work?

 The first step to getting your tiny home started is by filling out our questionnaire.
 We will review your answers and give you feedback and a rough estimate.
-If you decide to move forward with the build, we take an initial deposit to secure your build time and we draft up a custom materials list and contract.
+If you decide to move forward with the build, we take a booking and design fee to secure your build time and we draft up a custom materials list and contract.
 We will help you select all of your specific styling, appliances, and finishes in order to provide you with a more detailed quote.
 Once the contract is signed, we take the first payment and production begins.

 How does payment work?